 Usually an internet search will be sufficient for locating an author or publisher, but sometimes the search for a copyright owner can become complex.

-Sometimes it is impossible to identify, locate, or get a response from the copyright holder: you are dealing with an "orphan work".
+Sometimes it is impossible to identify, locate, or get a response from the copyright holder.
+If so, you are dealing with an "orphan work".
 In this case, you may

 In any case, carefully document your attempts to seek permission.